Monoï oil

 Monoï oil is an infused perfume-oil made from soaking the petals of Tahitian gardenias (best known as Tiaré flowers) in coconut oil.
-Monoï (pronounced mah-noy) is a Tahitian word meaning "scented oil" in the Tahitian.
+Monoï (pronounced mah-noy) is a Tahitian word meaning "scented oil".
 Monoï is widely used among French Polynesians as a skin and hair softener.
-It is also popular in Europe and gaining recognition in the United States.

-Authentic Tahitian monoi oil follows a strict manufacturing code that oversees the entire process from handpicking the tiare flowers to storage and shipping of the final product.
-This process has been validated and protected by an Appellation of Origin which was awarded to Monoi de Tahiti on April 1, 1992.
+Authentic Tahitian monoï oil follows a strict manufacturing code that oversees the entire process from handpicking the tiaré flowers to storage and shipping of the final product.
+This process has been validated and protected by an Appellation of Origin which was awarded to Monoï de Tahiti on 1 April 1992.

 History

-The date when monoi was first created is unknown; however, its origins can be traced back 2000 years to the Maohi people, the indigenous Polynesians.
-Early European explorers who travelled to the Polynesian Islands, including James Cook, documented the natives’ use of monoi for medicinal, cosmetic and religious purposes.
-Monoi featured prominently in the lives of these ancient people, from birth until death.
+The date when monoï was first created is unknown; however, its origins can be traced back 2000 years to the Maohi people, the indigenous Polynesians.
+Early European explorers who travelled to the Polynesian islands, including James Cook, documented the natives’ use of monoï for medicinal, cosmetic and religious purposes.
+Monoï featured prominently in the lives of these ancient people, from birth until death.
 It was applied to the bodies of newborns to keep them from dehydrating in hot weather, and from getting chilled in cooler temperatures.
 When a person died, their body was embalmed and perfumed with manoi to help facilitate their journey into the afterlife.

-Monoi was also used in ancient Polynesian religious rites.
-During ceremonies which took place in the maraes (temples), Maori priests used manoi to anoint sacred objects and purify offerings to their deities.
+Monoï was also used in ancient Polynesian religious rites.
+During ceremonies which took place in their temples (marae), priests (tahuʻa) used monoï to anoint sacred objects and purify offerings to their deities.

-Maori navigators used manoi to protect their bodies from cold, harsh winds and salt water during long canoe expeditions at sea.
-(Even today, many divers rub monoi all over their bodies prior to diving for the same purpose.)
+Māori navigators used monoï to protect their bodies from cold, harsh winds and salt water during long canoe expeditions at sea – even today, many divers rub monoï all over their bodies prior to diving for the same purpose.

-In 1942, monoi began to be manufactured commercially.
+In 1942, monoï began to be manufactured commercially.